zubinchopra/portaldocs/portal-sdk/generated/portalfx-notifications.md

 });
 ```

-Or you can link a notification to a deeplink by specify the deeplink URI:
+To link a notification to a deeplink, the extension specifies the deeplink URI, as in the following code.

 ```ts
 MsPortalFx.Hubs.Notifications.ClientNotification.publish({